BEGINNINGS . . . . . .

 a leading German art agent who represented American book rights in

-took the existing painting, did did a little more work on it, made a
+took the existing painting, which he called "The Ultimate Spell", did a little more work on it, made a

 wild guess at what might be the right content and met the deadline.